bibekanandadatta/JHU-Dissertation-Template/README.md

 - Currently, 3 numbered environments `\section{}`, `\subsection{}`, and `\subsubsection{}` are activated throughout the document and available in table of contents.
 You can decrease or increase thus by tweaking varialbles: `\NoSectionLevel` and `\NoTocLevel`.
 I personally prefer 2-3 levels for large documents, otherwise it gets too clumsy and confusing.

-- Space around the headings of different environment is managed by `\parskip` package.
+- Space around the headings of different environments is managed by `parskip` package.
 I found the default settings to be working fine for me.
 But if you would like to customize it, you can add following command in the preamble:
   ```
   \titlespacing*{<environment-name>}{<space-left>}{<space-before>}{<space-after>}
   ```

-- Add your math macros and settings in the `Math Settings and Macros` section.
-There's a section for non-math LaTeX macros as well.
+- Add your math macros and settings in the `MATH SETTINGS AND MACROS` section.
+There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there.

 - You can use `\linenumbers` command from `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.